-- Don't share your passwords, PINs, passcodes or pattern locks with anyone. - We recommend accessing NAB's website by typing nab.com.au into your browser, rather than a link from within an email, SMS, a pop-up window, or from your browser history. - Make your password/passcode/PIN hard to guess.
-Don't choose one that's easily identified with you (e.g. your birth date, car registration, telephone number or name). - Be careful with your passwords, passcodes and PINs.
-Avoid writing them down or recording them in a device and choose different ones for each of your accounts. - Don't let anyone watch you enter your passwords, passcodes or PINs.
+- Don't share your passwords, PINs, passcodes or pattern locks and don't let anyone watch you enter them. - We recommend accessing NAB's website by typing nab.com.au into your browser, rather than a link from within an email, SMS, a pop-up window, or from your browser history. - Make your password/passcode/PIN hard to guess.
+Don't choose one that's easily identified with you (e.g. your birth date, car registration, telephone number or name).

-- Don't share your Visa Secure one time passcode with anyone, unless you are completing an online purchase that you initiated. - Please be aware that if anyone else has Touch ID or Face ID set up on your device using their fingerprints or image, they may be able to access your banking accounts and change some of your settings.
+- Be careful with your passwords, passcodes and PINs.
+Avoid writing them down or recording them in a device and choose different ones for each of your cards. - Don't share your Visa Secure one time passcode with anyone, unless you are completing an online purchase that you initiated. - Please be aware that if anyone else has Touch ID or Face ID set up on your device using their fingerprints or image, they may be able to access your banking accounts and change some of your settings.
 This could impact your liability for unauthorised transactions. - Treat your device like your wallet or purse.
 Keep it close at all times.